 So go ahead, call me Sandy.

-Hat: I bought this from a street vendor on Long Beach Island but TJ Maxx has an almost identical version right now.
+The swim suit is a one piece with a lovely cutout from Reformation.
+I bought this straw hat from a street vendor on Long Beach Island, but TJ Maxx has an almost identical version right now.
+And the shoes are White Mountain espadrilles that feel like sneakers (seriously, I once walked 9 miles in them while on holiday).